 Safran Aircraft Engines helped draw up these regulations.
 A number of products have been eliminated over the years, and many different replacements found.
 In addition to eliminating these products, raw material sources have to be protected and optimized, and we are involved in various recycling systems.

-Safran Aircraft Engines and Safran Electronics and Defense do not only issue recommendations, but help operators apply these new practices, while also taking charge of crew training and information.
+Safran Aircraft Engines and Safran Electronics & Defense do not only issue recommendations, but help operators apply these new practices, while also taking charge of crew training and information.

 In addition to specialized support, airlines also get a set of tools enabling them to regularly track their progress.
 They can see if they are meeting objectives, and measure the remaining potential for progress.
 This service, called SFCO2®, also gives pilots the innovative data processing tools needed to analyze their own flights.

-SFCO2® is marketed by Electronics and Safran Defense via its Cassiopée/Flight Ops Efficiency service, and by Safran Aircraft Engines, under its EngineLife® support label.
+SFCO2® is marketed by Safran Electronics & Defense via its Cassiopée/Flight Ops Efficiency service, and by Safran Aircraft Engines, under its EngineLife® support label.

 Safran Aircraft Engines also offers engine health monitoring services to ensure optimum operating efficiency.